giuthas-speech-research-tools/cast/README.markdown

 CAST *does* do the writing and boundary creation for you.
-No need to go back and correct typos in the transcription -- at least on the phonological level -- and a good deal less carpal tunnel strains because of reduced number of mouse clicks.
+No need to go back and correct typos in the transcription -- at least on the phonological level -- and a good deal less carpal tunnel strain because of reduced number of mouse clicks.
 And a significantly more relaxed feel about the segmentation process in general.